gardhr/null/README.md

 }
 ```
 ### Simplifying code interfaces
-Iterating through a container of objects is a classic example of an instance where one often ends up re-writing boilerplate code, when faced with the conundrum of whether to return a complex iterator, a pointer to the actual data, or perhaps a boolean value with the actual return result passed in to the function.
+Iterating through a container of objects is a classic example of an instance where one often ends up re-writing boilerplate code, faced with the conundrum of whether to return a complex iterator, a pointer to the actual data, or perhaps a boolean value with the actual return result passed in to the function.
 Embracing the null-reference idiom, the tendency to simplify code interfaces becomes much more natural:
 ```cpp
 /*
     Some code interface, simplified